 While you can count on international adaptors and outlets being readily available at most new hotels, this is not often the case on safari.
 A travel adaptor suitable for the country you’re travelling to is essential.
 There are African specific travel adaptors or universal travel adaptors that are worth investing in.

-A heavy-duty power bank is also a must-have, especially if you plan on using your phone to take photos and videos during your game drive or if you’re camping remotely.
+Pro Packing Tip: Consider packing in a heavy-duty power bank, especially if you plan on using your phone to take photos and videos during your game drive or if you’re camping remotely.

 While many travellers use their phones to capture their safari experience, nothing quite matches the quality produced by a good camera.
 If you are passionate about photography, then you’ll find the experience of capturing the wildlife you encounter thrilling.
 For the best photos, you’ll definitely want to take a zoom lens of 300mm or more.